wangmou21/wangmou21.github.io/_pages/about.md

 # Highlights 📃

-- Authored 29 international journals (6 papers as first author), 3 Chinese journal (1 paper as first author)
+- Authored 32 international journals (6 papers as first author), 3 Chinese journal (1 paper as first author)
-- Authored 19 international conferences (3 papers as first author), 1 Chinese coference.
+- Authored 22 international conferences (3 papers as first author), 2 Chinese coference (1 paper as first author).
 - Authored 8 Chinese patents (3 patents as first author)
 - Participate in writing 1 book
 - Reviewer for more than 10 international journals